reahl/reahl/reahl-doc/doc/tutorial/bootstrap/differences.rst

 Basic Widgets
 -------------

+.. |ui| replace:: :mod:`reahl.web.bootstrap.ui`

-Simple Widgets are located in :mod:`reahl.web.bootstrap.ui`\.
+Simple Widgets are located in |ui|\.
 These include Widgets that represent HTML (but styled versions) and a very small number of equally basic Widgets.

+Whereas the standard :mod:`reahl.web.ui` module includes all basic Widgets, |ui|
+excludes basic Widgets that pertain to larger topics that were split out into their own modules:

+    - :mod:`reahl.web.bootstrap.forms` contains Inputs, Form and related Layouts
+    - :mod:`reahl.web.bootstrap.files` contains Inputs for uploading files
+    - :mod:`reahl.web.bootstrap.tables` contains Tables and related Widgets and Layouts

 The following changes happened here: